gijzelaerr/python-snap7/README.rst

 credits
 =======

-- Gijs Molenaar
+- Gijs Molenaar (gijs at pythonic dot nl)
-- Stephan Preeker.  *I'm available for consulting work to help you do integration with siemens PLC's. stephan at preeker dot net*
+- Stephan Preeker (stephan at preeker dot net)

+Both authors are available for contracting to improve python-snap7, please contact us at the email addres above if you have inquiries.

 Special thanks to